-- Continued to provide our members strategic insight into issues such as cryptocurrency, cannabis banking, mergers and acquisitions, the transforming financial services sector
+- Providing strategic insights to our members on issues like fintech/artificial intelligence, cryptocurrency, cannabis banking, AML/BSA, and the evolving changes to the financial services sector.

-- Ensured the voice of the state credit union system was heard in Washington thru advocacy efforts before NCUA, CFPB, Congress, FinCEN, Treasury, and other policymakers
+- Advocating for the state credit union system in Washington, actively engaging with NCUA, CFPB, FinCEN, Treasury, and other policymakers.

-- Helped our members meet the ongoing cybersecurity challenges thru training and free access to Tabletop Exercises conducted by the Treasury Department
+- Assisting members in navigating ongoing cybersecurity challenges through training and free access to Tabletop Exercises conducted by the Treasury Department.

-- Worked with state regulators, credit union leagues, and credit unions to modernize state credit union statutes
+- Collaborating with state regulators, credit union leagues, and credit unions to identify and publish the strengths within state-chartered credit union statutes.

-With a state system covering more than $1.081 trillion in assets, more than 64 million members, and 1,915 institutions, our goal is to advance credit union legislation, regulation, and supervision and to promote a resilient state-chartered cooperative credit union system through regulator and credit union collaboration.
+Covering more than $1.128 trillion in assets, with more than 66 million members and 1,856 institutions in our state system, our objective is to advance credit union legislation, regulation, and supervision.
+We aim to foster a resilient state-chartered credit union system through collaboration between regulators and credit unions.

-In the coming year, we will remain focused on issues critical to the future success of the credit union system.
-Our advocacy efforts will be focused on ensuring maximum calibration of regulation and supervision with needed operational flexibility for credit unions to adapt to a rapidly changing marketplace.
-Our committee meetings, webinars, and conferences will continue to focus on issues of relevance to credit unions, such as fintech, cybersecurity, cannabis banking, digital assets, emerging issues, class action litigation defense, and supervision changes.
+Our focus in the coming year will be on issues crucial to the credit union system’s future success.
+We will advocate for regulations and supervision that align with operational flexibility, allowing credit unions to adapt to a rapidly changing marketplace.
+Our committee meetings, webinars, and conferences will continue addressing relevant issues, such as fintech, cybersecurity, cannabis banking, digital assets, emerging trends, class action litigation defense, and supervision changes.

-More importantly, we will expand our platforms for collaboration between and among our members.

-We are not just supporting the industry but innovating it through collaboration.
-Advocacy is not just about educating policymakers; it’s building platforms to share ideas and generate solutions through a spectrum of expertise and diverse perspectives.
+More importantly, we will expand platforms for collaboration among our members.
+Our commitment goes beyond supporting the industry; it involves innovating through collaboration.
+Advocacy means more than just informing policymakers; it’s about creating platforms to exchange ideas and generate solutions from a spectrum of expertise and diverse perspectives.